The Foundry

 one folder, fully portable

 All of Quilltap’s data—database, files, logs, everything—resides in a single directory on your machine.
-The Electron app lets you manage multiple named data directories from its splash screen, switching between them with a stop-and-start of the runtime.
+The desktop shell lets you manage multiple named data directories from its splash screen, switching between them with a stop-and-start of the runtime.
 Each directory is self-contained: back it up by copying a folder, migrate it by moving one.

 Platform-specific defaults follow OS conventions: